Leonti/kafka-ssm-security/README.md

 ### Usage
 Running the application is as simple as running the JAR file or running the container.
 Take a look at `Configuration` section to configure the app.
-Please note, that log group and log stream are created before running the app
+Please note, that log group and log stream are created before running the app.
+By default running the application will dump the current Kafka configuration (topics, users and ACL) in a format ready to be copy-pasted into a CloudFormation file.
+This is to ease a migration for existing clusters.
+Running it with `sync` parameter will actually perform the sync between values in Parameter Store and in Kafka Cluster.
+There is a safety check built-in which will prevent a sync if there is no valid configuration in SSM Parameter Store.
+It can be overriden with `sync --force` if you deliberately want ot wipe cluster config (unlikely).
+The better strategy would be doing the CloudFormation dump first, removing the non-needed entries, populating entries in Parameter store using CloudFormation and then running the sync.

 ### Structure
 Since `kss` uses SSM parameters as the source-of-truth for the data, it does